Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 The **third** dimension is reliability.
 There are two subdimensions:

 - Is the model consistent for all users?
 E.g., will a user in one country get results generated in the same manner as a user in another country?
-The method has to be the same; the data, coefficients (elasticities), and findings differ.
+The method has to be the same—the data, coefficients (elasticities), and findings differ.
 [3.131]
 - Is the model accurate?
 This goes back to 2.4 above.
 This is important, but if the model violates points *one* and *two*, accuracy does not matter.
 [3.132]

 These three dimensions are jointly necessary.